gleman17/Laravel-Tools/README.md

 ## Installation

 ### Requirements
-- Laravel 8 or higher
+- Laravel 11 or higher
-- PHP 8.1 or higher
+- PHP 8.4.1 or higher
+- staudenmeir/eloquent-has-many-deep
+- staudenmeir/belongs-to-through

+These requirements have not been verified.
+The package may work on lower levels.
+The staudenmeir packages are only required if you're building the multi-step relationships.
+The package itself has no dependency upon staudenmeir.

 ### Install via Composer
 To install this package in your Laravel project: